Reading Time: 3 min

-Here is an unbiast no-holds guide to choosing a VoIP provider that won’t let your business down.
-It’s important that you do your homework and due-dilligence before making a decision to swtich telephone providers.
+Here is an unbiased no-holds guide to choosing a VoIP provider that won’t let your business down.
+It’s important that you do your homework and due diligence before making a decision to switch telephone providers.
 With a small investment in hardware, your business can switch to VoIP with ease.
 There is no down-time and your operations will not be impacted during the transition.
-It’s reletively easy to switch from traditional phone lines to VoIP services.
+It’s relatively easy to switch from traditional phone lines to VoIP services.
 Let’s talk about some questions you should ask your new VoIP provider before moving forward.

 1. How much will it cost?

 We’re not talking about the obvious monthly costs.
 We’re talking hidden fees like setup costs, additional features, toll-free numbers etc. Insist on understanding all costs upfront.
 How much for cancellation?
 Do they offer on-site technician appointments, if so, how much does it cost?
 Although you may not need additional services today, you should have all the facts before you decide.